partiql/partiql-lang-kotlin/docs/user/CLI.md

 >>
 ```

-**Note on Syntax Highlighting**: You'll notice that the PartiQL REPL supports PartiQL syntax highlighting on input
-queries.
-Internally, the REPL uses `.nanorc` files to specify syntax, and you can override the default highlights
-by providing an override file at `~/.nano/PartiQL.nanorc`.

 The result of the previous expression is stored in the variable named `_`, so you can then run subsequent
 expressions based on the last one.